 I learned why marijuana is illegal while I worked for attorney Gatewood Gailbraith in 2006.
 Gatewood enjoyed discussing marijuana laws.
 He told me that he never lost a marijuana possession case.
-In his autobiography, Gatewood explains why interests and industries are opposed to the legalization of marijuana.
+Gatewood explained why interests and industries are opposed to the legalization of marijuana, in his autobiography

 After Gatewood’s death, the Gatewood Galbraith Memorial Medical Marijuana Act was introduced, to bring medical marijuana to Kentucky.
 It stalled in Judiciary.